-The project presents evidence from a business-related project testing the application of a selection of the knowledge, skills and behaviours defined in the standard.
+The project presents evidence from a business-related project testing the application of a selection of the knowledge, skills and behaviours defined in the Standard.
 Each project will specify which selection of knowledge, skills and behaviours it is designed to test.
-The project does not need to cover every competence, but must cover a broad breadth of the competence outcomes, understanding customer requirements and determining the most suitable solutions to sell, working effectively with colleagues to do so.
+The project does not need to cover every competence, but must cover a broad breadth of the competence outcomes, including applying investigation techniques, modelling and requirements engineering under direct supervision.